Eight key legal reforms in 2023 that take Malaysia forward

 However, it must be coupled with the intention of causing or knowing to cause distress, fear, or alarm to the person’s safety.

-According to the deputy minister, the law encompasses the use of technology in stalking such as using hidden cameras and remote navigation of the victim.
+According to Ramkarpal, the law encompasses the use of technology in stalking such as using hidden cameras and remote navigation of the victim.

 Those convicted under Section 507A can be sentenced to jail for a maximum of three years, a fine, or both.